Andrew Brown (American football)

-Andrew Brown (born December 30, 1995) is an American football defensive end for the Chicago Bears of the National Football League (NFL).
-He played college football at Virginia.
-Brown was a two-time High School All-American at Oscar F. Smith High School in Chesapeake, Virginia.
-He has played for the Cincinnati Bengals, Houston Texans and Arizona Cardinals.
+Andrew Brown (born December 30, 1995) is an American professional football defensive tackle.
+He played college football for the Virginia Cavaliers.
+Brown was a two-time high school All-American at Oscar F. Smith High School in Chesapeake, Virginia.
+He has been a member of the Cincinnati Bengals, Houston Texans, Indianapolis Colts,Tennessee Titans, Los Angeles Chargers, Arizona Cardinals, Chicago Bears and Buffalo Bills.

-High school career
+Early life

 A native of Chesapeake, Virginia, Brown initially attended Indian River High School for his freshman and sophomore year.
 He transferred to Oscar Smith his junior year.
 At Oscar Smith, Brown further developed into one of the most sought-after prospects in the country.
-After posting 83 tackles and 11 sacks in 2012, he was named a First-team All-American by USA Today, a rare feat for a junior.
+After posting 83 tackles and 11 sacks in 2012, he was named a first-team All-American by USA Today, a rare feat for a junior.

 In his senior year, Brown recorded 93 tackles, 30 for a loss, 18 sacks and forced nine fumbles.
-Oscar Smith went undefeated into the 2013 VHSL 6A state championship game, where they were upset by Centreville High School 35-6.
+Oscar Smith went undefeated into the 2013 VHSL 6A state championship game, where they were upset by Centreville High School 35–6.
 Brown repeated as USA Today All-American and also was named the Gatorade High School Football Player of the Year in 2013.

 Regarded as a five-star recruit, Brown was ranked as the number one defensive tackle in his class.
 He committed to the University of Virginia.